-Much the same as your front end, you should also strive to optimize your backend.
+Much like your front end, you should also strive to optimize your back end.
 Cleaning and optimizing your database is a good practice.

 ⚠️ Be careful when cleaning your database.
 Consider backup your database before any changes.